 Oh, Jane.
 The en-suite in Clapham is long gone.
 Your much-redrafted message will go unanswered.

 “Every three minutes, someone finds a flatmate on SpareRoom.com.
 That does not mean that every three minutes, someone finds a new friend.”

 It’s a gruelling process of rejection.
-One time I got rejected and the girl text me two weeks later saying the Chosen One had dropped out – and they really liked me at the time, it was super close between me and that other (apparently flaky) girl, am I still looking for a room?
+One time I got rejected and the girl text me two weeks later saying the Chosen One had dropped out – and they really liked me at the time, it had been super close between me and that other (apparently flaky) girl, was I still looking for a room?
 Of course I was still looking.
-Of course I told her I’d already found somewhere much cheaper.
+Of course I told her I’d already found somewhere else that happened to be much cheaper.

 I do not rank highly amongst others girls in these situations.
-I can be a tad awkward at the best of times.
-And although most of the current housemates seemed all right, one of those five girls was wearing a rabbit onesie.
+I can be a awkward at the best of times.
+And although most of the current housemates seemed okay, one of those five girls was wearing a rabbit onesie.
 Reader, I could not act warmly towards her.
-But the room was nice, spacious, and it had a window that would turn out to be seven times the size of the window I ended up with in my Brixton flat-to-be.
+But the room was nice, spacious, and it had a window – one that would turn out to be seven times the size of the window I ended up with in my Brixton flat-to-be.

 All I had to do in order to secure this Clapham room was prove myself to be a normal person, albeit in a Mean Girls situation.
 Gathered around their kitchen table, which was situated in a beautiful farmhouse-style kitchen, one of the ‘fun’ questions I was asked was: ‘After Lily came home from Infernos completely wasted one night, she tried to paint the table!
 [Points to random streaks of purple on wood.]
 What colour would you paint this table, if you moved in?’